-...your dataset, which is perfectly reliable, is simply ignored by potential GIS professionals.
+...your dataset, which is perfectly reliable, is simply ignored by potential GIS professionals because they cannot understand the attributes.

 ...a different, but similar and less reliable dataset, may be used by GIS professionals instead.

 ...you, or your organizations GIS point of contact, are repeatedly asked the same questions about the dataset that could have been answered in the metadata.